Safe Job Searching

 - Example: Acceptance of a money transfer where you can retain a portion as 'payment'.

-Understand which questions are valid and which are not: Learn about 8 types of "illegal" interview questions and how to avoid them at this link
+Understand which questions are valid and which are not: Learn about some "illegal" interview questions and how to avoid them at this link

 Be comfortable with your interview location: If you feel uncomfortable with the interview location (for example: a non-commercial apartment), you can request a mutually convenient location, like a coffee shop.